 The ferry on Lake Josephine

 Both routes around Lake Josephine are similar in length.
 South Shore Josephine Lake Trail is 1.75 miles long, while North Shore Josephine Lake Trail is 1.85 miles long.
 There is only one trail between Lake Josephine and Grinnell Lake.
 Along the way, you will pass a pair of pit toilets (for those who forgot to go at the hotel).
 Shortly thereafter, you will arrive at a spur trail to Hidden Falls Overlook, 0.85 miles from the junction at the south end of Lake Josephine.
-Here you may turn left and ascend about fifty feet over less than a tenth of a mile to a viewpoint where a stream gushes through a rocky cataract.
+Here you may turn left and ascend about fifty feet over less than a tenth of a mile to a viewpoint where a stream gushes through a rocky trough.
 The view from the overlook of the forty-foot waterfall is worth the brief detour.

 Back on the main trail, cross a short seasonal suspension bridge to reach the other side of the creek below Hidden Falls.
 The trail transforms into a walkway of wooden planks over the last 1/3 of a mile as you cross a damp forest full of meandering streams that leads to a gravel beach on the shore of Grinnell Lake.
 They saved the best lake for last, and this vantage point is perfect.
 Turquoise water glistens beneath towering peak on the Continental Divide.
 The fingers of a long cascade topple down the mountain slope on the far side of the lake, topping off the pool with runoff from Grinnell Glacier, which hangs just below the Divide.
 If you brought your binoculars, take a look at the ridge to the right of the glacier and try to spot hikers looking down on Grinnell Lake from Glacier Overlook off Highline Trail.